smudge/decks/railsconf-2022/slides.md

 ```

 <!--
-And these files contain the actual *instructions* for how your app should behave in each environment.

-Like, what makes that environment unique.
+And these config files have actual config **content** in them in them, like, what makes that environment unique.

-With me so far?
-Good.
+And I mean, I'm talking to a room of Rails engineers, but I want to make sure we're on the same page, because...
 -->

 ---